Rishabh001pawar/temperature-converter/README.md

-this is my virtul inetrnship peoject by bharatintern
+This is my virtul inetrnship peoject by bharatintern
 <br>its temperature converter project with help of html ,css and javascript</br>
+<br> This simple project</br>